Letinarh/Letinarh/README.md

-- 👋 Hi, I’m @Letinarh
+- 👋 Hi, I’m Vladimir
-- 👀 I’m interested in JavaScript, Rreact... and Photography.
+- 👀 I’m interested in JavaScript, Rreact...
+Photography and motorcycle.
 - 🌱 I’m currently learning JavaScripr & React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: bukhtavladimir@gmail.com